JohanSieraad/Ontdek-je-route/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-User frequently asks about navigation integration: Confirm Google Maps/Waze route integration with highway avoidance is implemented and working.
+User repeatedly asks about navigation integration despite it being implemented: Google Maps/Waze route integration with highway avoidance is fully implemented and working in RouteNavigation component.
+User may need visual demonstration or rollback to see it clearly.

 ## System Architecture